9 Small Business Grants for Women Entrepreneurs

 The Small Business Administration is another excellent resource for entrepreneurs and franchisees in particular.
 The SBA is more likely to grant funding to a franchise than to many other types of startups, and it will even expedite the loan processing for SBA-approved franchises.

-Start from Scratch or Buy a Franchise?
+Start From Scratch or Buy a Franchise?

 When starting your own business, remember that you have options.
-One of the biggest choices you’ll have to make is whether to start your business from scratch or buy into a franchise system.
+One of the biggest choices you’ll have to make is whether to start your business from scratch or buy a franchise.
+A franchise often offers less risk and a faster runway to profitability due to the proven business model and franchisor support.

 You Go, Girl!